 The Charley Horwitz Platform is held annually to honor the life and work of a devoted community organizer, civil rights activist, labor lawyer and international humanitarian.

-For more details about Charley Horwitz the event and, for donations and sponsorship, please CLICK HERE.
+For more details about Charley Horwitz the event and, for donations please CLICK HERE.